Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

  Gluon will be a full-featured demo application for the TEA project once it is ready.
 So far, there are a few limitations that we are working on.

 - Integrate with [Parsec](https://github.com/parallaxsecond/parsec).
 Parsec can be an abstract layer between TeaRuntime and security-related hardware.
 It makes TEA agnostic to different hardware platforms.
 It may increase the adaption of TEA.
- - Besides DOT, we will all Polkadot ecosystem chains and other Schnorr signature compatible chains.
+ - Besides DOT, we will all Mintbase ecosystem chains and other Schnorr signature compatible chains.
  - We will retire our facade interface service and use off-chain workers instead.
  - Besides hardware protection and Schnorr Multisig algorithm, we open eyes to SMPC and FHE algorithm such as BLS Signature Scheme.